 From childhood, we were very interested in numbers and equations.
 Remember your mathematics class when you were a kid.
 Playing with simple numbers was easy and fun until numbers arrived with points.
 Yes, it's decimals!
 Then we moved ahead of decimal to fraction conversion.
 It's very interesting for someone who loves mathematics.
 But it's very frustrating who doesn't like mathematics.
 Don't worry.
-This tool will help you and make your work easy and fast.
+Our tool will help you and make your work easy and fast.

 Well, first of all, let's revise some basics.